ggs67/check_bacula_jobs/README.md

   -d DAYS, --days DAYS  Number of days to consider when checking the job status for the given client -j JOB, --job JOB     Optional job name
   -R, --norunwarn       No run status gives warning
-  -w WARN WARN, --warn WARN WARN
+  -w <target> <thresh>, --warn <target> <thresh>
                         Warning threshold compatible to Nagios threshold range specifica tions.
-This option takes two arguments, first the target data eithe r '+' for the total successful job count or a job name, and the thr eshold. ex. --warn + 3:
+This option takes two arguments, first the target data either '+' for the total successful job count or a job name, and the threshold. ex. --warn + 3:
-  -c CRIT CRIT, --crit CRIT CRIT
+  -c <target> <thresh>, --crit CRIT CRIT<target> <thresh>
                         Critical threshold compatible to Nagios threshold range specific ations.
-This option takes two arguments, first the target data eith er '+' for the total successful job count or a job name, and the th reshold. ex. --crit server-backup 3:
+This option takes two arguments, first the target data either '+' for the total successful job count or a job name, and the threshold. ex. --crit server-backup 3:
 ```